11ty/11ty-website/docs/collections.md

 See how the `Array.sort` function above uses `a.date` and `b.date`?
 Similarly, any of the following items can be used for sorting and filtering the content.

-* `inputPath`: the path to the source input file
+* `inputPath`: the full path to the source input file (including the path to the input directory)
-* `outputPath`: the path to the output file to be written for this content
+* `outputPath`: the full path to the output file to be written for this content
 * `url`: actual url used to link to the content on the site
 * `data`: all data for this content
 * `date`: the resolved date used for sorting